 To help you on your way, here are some money saving tips designed to help you if you desire to become homeless by moving from a residence into your truck full-time.

-Preceding, during and just after any move, you are likely to double up
+Money saving tip: Preceding, during and just after any move, you are likely to double up on some expenses.

 To save money, see if your schedule allows you to minimize the periods when these expenses overlap.
 For example, can you overlap them for 1 month instead of 2 or 3 months?

 If you're willing to go without cell phone and/or mobile broadband service -- or go with plans that have fewer minutes or less data transfer -- you can save even more money.

 Going homeless may require you to have some additional costs that you did not have when you had a residence.

 One example is renting a postal mailing box (when it did not cost anything to receive your mail beyond buying and installing a mailbox at your residence).

 If you rent a postal box, determine based on your own needs what size box you need and for how long you need it.

 Work to get the lowest monthly fee that meets your needs.

 With all due respect for owner operators, moving into a company truck (owned by your trucking company) instead of paying for your own rig can also save you big bucks.